RobbieHember/fcgadgets/README.md

 * Representation of GHG balance for fibre that is removed from forest ecosystems.
 This module aims to capture the dynamics described by the BC Harvested Wood Products model version 1 (Dymond, 2012).

 ## activities
+The activities subpackage contains resources for representing effects of forest management on forest sector GHG balance.
 ### nutrient_addition:
 * Representation of GHG balance responses to aerial applications of Urea.
 ### taz: